 Additionally, letting the faucet drip can act as a preventive measure against burst pipes, as the pressure is less likely to build up between the faucet and an ice formation.

-#3: Open Your Cabinets
+#3: Open Cabinets to Allow Heat

 Maximize the flow of heat in your home by opening cabinets beneath sinks, especially those located along exterior walls.
 Allowing warm air to circulate around your pipes minimizes the chances of water freezing within them.
 This simple yet effective step can be crucial in protecting your plumbing during the winter months.